robertdebock/ansible-role-git/README.md

 # Where to place the copies of the repositories.
 git_repository_destination: /home/{{ git_username }}/Documents/github.com/{{ git_username }}

+# Should git force (overwrite locally changed) clone?
+(Can also be controlled
+# per repository, see below.
+git_force: no

 # The repositories to check out, bootstrap is pinned to a version, java will get HEAD/latest.
 # git_repositories:
 #   - repo: https://github.com/robertdebock/ansible-role-bootstrap.git